h2oai/datatable/docs/api/dt/cummin.rst

     cols: FExpr
         Input data for cumulative minimum calculation.

+    reverse: bool
+        If ``False``, the cumulative minimum is computed from the last row to the first row. if ``True``, the cumulative minimum is computed from the first row to the last row.

     return: FExpr
         f-expression that converts input columns into the columns filled with the respective cumulative minimums.